Mats Larsson Gothe

 Search for works in catalogue »

-Mats Larsson Gothe has studied composition at the Royal College of Music in Stockholm with among others Sven-David Sandström and Pär Lindgren.
-He has also studied with Kalevi Aho at the Sibelius Academy in Helsinki.
+Mats Larsson Gothe studied at the music teacher training program at the Ingesund College of Music, with trumpet and piano as his main instruments, continuing with composition studies at the Royal College of Music in Stockholm with Sven-David Sandström, Daniel Börtz and Pär Lindgren.
+He pursued further studies with Kalevi Aho at the Sibelius Academy in Helsinki.